pemsley/coot/README.md

 ## Installing using package managers

-The simplest way to install *Coot* is using package managers.
+The easiest way to install *Coot* is using package managers.

 ### Homebrew (for Mac) / Linuxbrew (for Linux)